 - Repository, country, or continental-level research guides Example

 We have listed a selection of guides for Africa, Asia, and Latin America on another page of this guide

 Look for printed genealogy guides

 Journeys of discovery: ancestral searches in India, by Shubha Singh.
 New Delhi: Shipra Publications, 2012, 149 pages.
 HOLLIS Record

-7. Look for microfilm or printed copies from your geographic region.
+Look for microfilm or printed copies of archival collections from your geographic region or on your topic.

 Search HOLLIS and WorldCat (a collective catalog of thousands of libraries including Harvard.
 Also includes online sources, often on separate records from the print version).
 Printed sources are often valuable and are commonly not included on websites:

 - Microfilm: Subject contains: Kenya AND Subject contains: Archives OR Archival OR Sources OR Manuscripts AND Keywords anywhere: microfilm* OR microform

 - Print: Subject exact phrase: Africa, French speaking West AND Subject contains: Sources OR Manuscripts OR Archives OR Records OR Diaries OR Narratives OR Correspondence

 - Repository, country, or continental-level bibliographies of printed or microfilmed sources (Example)